SirFourier/Complex-Numbers/README.md

 # Complex-Numbers
-Complex number class and functions in C+
+Complex number class and functions in C++

 ### This project contains 1 header and 2 source files:
 **Complex.h** = Header file for declarations of complex number class and functions\